FTC To Hold Facebook CEO Mark Zuckerberg Liable For Any Future Privacy Violations

 Facebook had been in negotiations with the FTC following concerns that the social media giant violated the 2011 consent decree in which it promised to give consumers "clear and prominent notice" when sharing their data with others and to get "express consent."

 And on Wednesday, the company settled a case with securities regulators over the Cambridge Analytica matter.
 The SEC said Facebook "discovered the misuse of its users' information in 2015, but did not correct its existing disclosure for more than two years."
-Instead, the agency said, "Facebook continued to tell investors that "our users' data may be improperly accessed, used or disclosed.' "
+Instead, the agency said, "Facebook continued to tell investors that 'our users' data may be improperly accessed, used or disclosed.' "

 "Facebook presented the risk of misuse of user data as hypothetical when they knew user data had in fact been misused," Stephanie Avakian, co-director of the SEC's Enforcement Division, said in a statement.
 "Public companies must have procedures in place to make accurate disclosures about material business risks."